aRandomMenno/aRandomMenno.github.io/README.md

 ## Todo list

-- [ ] Tzhink of more things to put on my website.
+- [ ] Think of more things to put on my website.
 - [ ] Add more projects from other people to projects page.
 (With credits!)
 - [ ] Readd themes?